Turkey's longtime president to face down main rival in runoff as uncertainty looms

 “As the criminalization of some political forces, including the detention of several opposition politicians, prevented full political pluralism and impeded individuals’ rights to run in the elections,” he explained.

+The observer mission also noted the use of public resources, media bias in favor of Erdogan, the criminalization of disseminating false information and online censorship gave Erdogan an "unjustified advantage," while saying the elections showed the resilience of Turkish democracy.

 Bilginsoy reported from Istanbul.
-Associated Press writer Cinar Kiper contributed from Bodrum, Turkey.
+Associated Press journalists Robert Badendieck contributed from Istanbul, Mehmet Guzel from Ankara, Turkey and Cinar Kiper from Bodrum, Turkey.

 Credit: AP